Advance care planning – for everyone

 However, despite the numerous benefits only 5% of people admitted to hospital have an advance care plan.
 It’s like a will - we all should have one, but few of us bother until it is too late.

 We wanted to change this, and from the outset we knew we didn’t just want to increase the number of plans being made in GP surgeries and hospitals.
 Clinicians are already very short on time.
-We wanted to take advance care planing mainstream – out of the clinics and hospitals, and into the home.
-To do this, we spun out a social enterprise with the sole purpose of developing digital tools that help individuals and families take an active role in planning and managing the care they receive.
+We wanted to take advance care planning mainstream – out of the clinics and hospitals, and into the home.
+We developed a digital platform designed to help individuals and families take an active role in planning and managing the care they receive, ultimately creating a plan that could be shared with family, carers and GPs.

 Amber Plans on a tablet computer

-Our designs and prototypes were tested by volunteers from Marie Curie, and had invaluable input from Parkinson’s support groups and dementia memory clinics.
+During its development, our designs and prototypes were tested by volunteers from Marie Curie, and had invaluable input from Parkinson’s support groups and dementia memory clinics.
 We visited retirement communities and talked to GPs and palliative care consultants.
 We roped in family, friends, colleagues and strangers to make sure the service is straightforward to use for all walks of life.
-Now it has launched and is being used by people of all ages every day; our youngest user is 23, and our oldest is 85!